There are numerous different types of large cats, but are Maine Coons the biggest cats?

 If you suspect that your cat is a Maine Coon mix, why not use this list to determine whether your cat matches the other common part Maine Coon attributes.

-Alternatively, if your Maine Coon is five years or older; under 8 pounds, or doesn’t have the classic Maine Coon features and personality traits (like these), then you may wish to get a DNA test to ascertain if your adorable cat has mixed breed genetics.
+Alternatively, if your Maine Coon is five years or older; under 8 pounds, or does not have the classic Maine Coon features and personality traits (like these), you may wish to get a DNA test to ascertain if your adorable cat has mixed breed genetics.